GMC-Modding-Team/Community-Mod-Compilation-redux/documents/Updating_Legacy_JSON.md

 ---
 ## Container Pocket data
-In the past, storage used to be determined by a singlar `storage: number` pair.
+In the past, storage used to be determined by a singular `storage: number` pair.
 The volume that could be stored, like many things, was the `number` multiplied by `250 ml`.
 ```JSON
 "storage": 0,
 "storage": 5